 Triggering Maximum Flow

 This protocol utilizes blood-brain switch.
 The chart above shows when the body prioritizes blood flow to the brain.
 This is where the green graph shoots upwards.
-Dizziness occurs as the functional brain oxygenation decreases until the body responds by vasodilation to maximize the flow to the brain.
-The doppler measurements show that the increase in blood volume to the brain is in the range of 400%.
+The heartbeat in the head sensation occurs when the eardrum throbs because from the pulse pressure from each heartbeat.

 Triggering Maximum Oxygenation